Independent Music Companies Association: History

 On 23 March 2021, IMPALA released a paper “It’s Time to Challenge the Flow: How to make the most of the real opportunities of streaming” and a ten-point plan with recommendations to music services to reform streaming.

 The IMPALA sustainability task force developed a sustainability programme which was published in April 2021.
 The programme includes European independent music sector carbon goals for 2026 (net zero) and 2030 (net positive), along with a 15-commitment climate charter, voluntary tools, tips and guidance for members of the association.

-In July 2021, IMPALA and IAO released a proposal for a GECAT Pass (for Geographical European Cultural Area Touring), with the idea to get small and medium sized music tours back on the road quickly and efficiently.
+In July 2021, IMPALA and IAO released a proposal for a GECAT Pass (for Geographical European Cultural Area Touring), with the idea to get small and medium-sized music tours back on the road quickly and efficiently.
 The approach involves creating a new cultural area with a single touring permit, instead of treating Europe as a number of distinct blocs and countries.

 In March 2022, IMPALA made a statement on the war in Ukraine and has been encouraging support for the Ukrainian culture sector together with other European cultural associations.

 On 29 March 2022, IMPALA launched a new programme to boost diversity in the European independent music sector in partnership with YouTube called “100 Artists to Watch”.
-This new programme replaces IMPALA’s annual European Independent Album of the Year Award, which had a great roll of 10 years.
+This new programme replaces IMPALA's annual European Independent Album of the Year Award, which had a great roll of 10 years.

-In April 2022, the association and Julie’s Bicycle have launched the first bespoke carbon calculator for the independent music sector.
+In April 2022, the association and Julie's Bicycle have launched the first bespoke carbon calculator for the independent music sector.
+This was followed with the launch of IMPALA's Climate Training and Standards project IMPACTS.
+This EU funded project aims to build new climate literacy capacity for independent music companies across Europe to help them lower their carbon footprint.

+In May 2022, during EU diversity month, IMPALA launched the Changemaker Award as part of its equity, diversity and inclusion work, the award aims to put the spotlight on projects that promote change in the independent sector and inspire others to take action.
+The first recipient of this new award is the POWER UP initiative, which supports Black music creators and industry professionals and executives, as well as addressing anti-Black racism and racial disparities in the music sector.
+Later in May, IMPALA released a report on the first diversity and inclusion survey of the independent sector, “Towards a more diverse and inclusive independent music sector” to close its programme for European Diversity Month.

+In April 2023, IMPALA released its climate standards report which establishes a framework to start looking at how sector-wide benchmarks and standards might be developed.
+This was developed by IMPALA's own Climate Analysis Group with input and approval provided by climate experts represented by Thema1 and Julie's Bicycle.